icub3d/z3-rs/part_03_optimizer/README.md

 3.  **Soft Constraints (`assert_soft`):
     *   These are optional.
 The optimizer tries to satisfy as many as possible.
-    *   You can assign **weights** to soft constraints.
-Z3 will minimize the sum of weights of *unsatisfied* soft constraints.
+    *   You can assign **weights** (values) to soft constraints.
+Z3 will find a solution that maximizes the sum of weights of *satisfied* soft constraints.
+    *   (Technically, Z3 minimizes the sum of weights of *unsatisfied* constraints, which is mathematically equivalent to maximizing the satisfied ones).
     *   This is useful for problems where perfect solutions might not exist, or where you want to express preferences.
-    *   **Important:** Soft constraints with the **same group ID** have their penalties summed together as a single objective.
-Soft constraints with **different group IDs** are treated as separate objectives and optimized lexicographically (first objective, then second, etc.).
-To get weighted preference behavior, use the same group ID for all related soft constraints.
+    *   **Important:** Soft constraints with the **same group ID** are optimized together.
+Soft constraints with **different group IDs** are treated as separate objectives and optimized lexicographically.
+To get weighted preference behavior (maximizing total score), use the same group ID for all related soft constraints.

 ## Code Walkthrough